Sounds like Fortnite: Listening and Digital Mothering Practices · Journal of Design and Science

 BIOS

 Klare Lanson is a writer, poet, sound artist and editor.
-She is currently a PhD candidate at RMIT University under the Design & Creative Practice ECP platform, and is researching multisensorial mobile methods, emotional labor, mobile performativity and digital parenting.
+She is currently a PhD candidate at RMIT University under the Design & Creative Practice ECP platform, and is researching multisensorial mobile methods, emotional labour, mobile performativity and digital parenting.
 Her latest projects are #wanderingcloud, Commute, and a mobile art ethnography entitled TouchOn/TouchOff.
-Lanson is a member of Punctum Live Arts Inc, Undue Noise sound and media collective, and has worked collaboratively with artists such as Clocked Out Productions, PVI collective and Hypersense Complex.
+Lanson is a member of Punctum Live Arts Inc and the Undue Noise sound and media collective and has worked collaboratively with artists such as Clocked Out Productions, PVI collective and Hypersense Complex.
 Publications include Digital Culture & Society Journal, Min-a-rets Poetry Journal, Cordite Poetry Review, Overland Journal, and Realtime Arts.

 Larissa Hjorth is a digital ethnographer, artist, Distinguished Professor and director of the Design & Creative Practice ECP platform at RMIT University.
 Hjorth studies the socio-cultural dimensions of mobile media and play practices in the Asia-Pacific region with an emphasis on interdisciplinary, collaborative and cross-cultural approaches.
 She has published a dozen co-authored books, edited over a dozen Handbooks/Companions and has over 40 journal articles.
 With Prof Heather Horst, she co-founded the Digital Ethnography Research Centre (DERC: http://digital-ethnography.com/).
 Hjorth has been a CI on 3 ARC Discoveries and 2 ARC Linkages.